Fisher Effect Calculator

 nominal interest rateis assumed to be

 Every government publishes their Consumer Price Index (CPI) every month.
 This is generally assumed to be the expected inflation rate.
-For the U.S., you can find the inflation data through the U.S. Bureau of Labor Statistics.
+For the U.S., you can find the inflation data through the .
+You can calculate the inflation using our inflation calculator.

 expected inflationin our example is